There are now 3 possible online modes for units:

 Students are able to (1) explain the operation of modern financial markets and their regulation, including the behaviour of the markets for a variety of financial instruments; (2) identify recent trends in financial markets and their causes and effects; (3) analyse institutional and regulatory changes in financial markets and the conduct of monetary policy since the global financial crisis in 2008; and (4) analyse the operation of financial markets and financial intermediaries and their effect on the economy.

-- Indicative assessments in this unit are as follows: (1) tutorial participation; (2) assignments; and (3) exams.
+- Indicative assessments in this unit are as follows: (1) online quizzes; (2) assignments; and (3) exams.
 Further information is available in the unit outline.

 - Unit Coordinator(s)